jlinoff/grok/README.md

 older or newer than a date or whether the file content matches or does not match regular expressions.
 You can also limit the search by directory depth.

 These ideas are summarized in the following table.
+The term REs refers to regular expressions.

 | #   | Test     | Target    | Options  | Action |
 | --: | -------- | --------- | -------- | ------ |